arokettu/php-uuid/docs/uuid.rst

 ``Arokettu\Uuid\UuidV6``.

 Basically a rearrangement of UUIDv1 fields.
-The library does not support generation of these UUIDs since they are more or less legacy compatibility stuff.
 They are mostly useful as a conversion from UUIDv1.

 The class implements ``TimeBasedUuid`` interface.